Alaska Airlines executives sling bags at Sea-Tac as worker shortage strains operation

 Though Vatheuer’s memo said there was a good initial response to the request for volunteers, one manager, who asked not to be identified to keep his job, said he and many of his peers are not eager to fill the gaps.

-On the management sign-up sheet that’s visible on the Internet, as of late Wednesday the shift starting at 6:30 a.m. on Thursday still had nine out of 10 volunteer slots unfilled.
+On the management sign-up sheet that’s visible on the internet, as of late Wednesday the shift starting at 6:30 a.m. on Thursday still had nine out of 10 volunteer slots unfilled.

 A troubled labor history